-When appropriate AT devices and services are provided, an individual is able to complete tasks more effectively, efficiently and independently than otherwise possible without the tools. democratic society on an equal basis with others and improve independence in daily life.

-The value and significance of AT can be understood in relation to performance problems.
+When appropriate AT devices and services are provided, an individual is able to complete tasks more effectively, efficiently and independently than otherwise possible without the tools. value and significance of AT can be understood in relation to performance problems.
 That is, a person with a disability encounters a task they are unable to successfully complete.
 Following the identification of an appropriate AT device, acquisition of the product, as well as training and support in its use, a person is subsequently able to use their AT to complete the same task that was previously difficult or impossible.
 When appropriate AT devices and services are provided, an individual is able to complete tasks more effectively, efficiently and independently than otherwise possible without the tools (WG2ch6).
-See Box 5 for examples of how AT can support individuals with autism.
+See text box 2 for examples of how AT can support individuals with autism.